nicholls-c/gitops-docs/docs/setup/minikube.md

 These guides have been tested using `Minikube`.

 !!!
-Note "Local k8s"
+Warning "Local k8s"
     Other options are available.
 Namely `kind`.
-    All steps should work on any local kubernetes offering
+    All steps should work on any local kubernetes offering.

 Start a local cluster:
 ```bash